 Salary and Benefits

-Salary will range from $52,000 - $62,000 and is commensurate with experience, with a generous benefits package including health, dental, FSA, 403(b), ongoing professional training, four weeks of vacation to start, and growth opportunities.
+Salary will range from $52,000 - $62,000 and is commensurate with experience.
+The Ecology Center’s benefits package is generous including health, dental, FSA, 403(b), ongoing professional training, four weeks of vacation to start, and growth opportunities.
 The office culture is upbeat, collaborative, and goal-oriented.

 Please send your resume and cover letter to email@example.com with “Toxics Campaign Director” in the email subject.
 Please include how you heard about the position.

-Commensurate with experience, with a generous benefits package including health, dental, FSA, 403(b), ongoing training, and growth opportunities.
-Upbeat, collaborative, and goal-oriented office atmosphere.
 The Ecology Center is committed to diversity and inclusion in our internal practices and opportunities, and in how we fulfill our mission of working for healthy people and a healthy planet.
-For more about our values and work in this area, see the Ecology Center Statement of Values on Diversity and Inclusion on our website: http://www.ecocenter.org/employment-opportunities.
+For more about our values and work in this area, see the Ecology Center Statement of Values on Diversity and Inclusion.
 The Ecology Center is an equal opportunity employer.

 Applications accepted on a rolling basis.
 Please send applications by March 22, 2021.
 Applications received by that date will be given priority, but we will continue to receive applications until the position is filled.
 Only selected applicants will be contacted and invited for an interview.

-Our Diversity & Inclusion Committee is currently working to create a long term plan that will help us advance toward our goals, including:
+Our Diversity & Inclusion Committee is currently working to create a long-term plan that will help us advance our goals, including: